 Children in Yemen are facing a massive crisis.
 Volatile armed conflicts and rapidly shifting frontlines have been happening in the midst of growing poverty and an already large-scale humanitarian crisis.
-From the start of the Yemen emergency we have reached nearly 1.5 million children with vital assistance.
-But as the conflict rages on, the needs of vulnerable children continue to grow.
+As the conflict rages on, the needs of vulnerable children continue to grow.
 Boys and girls are growing up in the poorest country in the Arab world with little opportunity for education and development.

 Save the Children has been working in Yemen since 1963.
 The first international aid group in Yemen, we work nationally and locally to promote and protect children's rights, with programs in education, protection and survival.